AndroidCrypto/Ntag424SdmFeature/README.md

 The tags are using the **AES authentication** on default (fabric), but the authentication scheme can get changed to **LRP authentication** - this is an one-time-change that cannot get reversed.

-This app can work with both authentication modes, but does not have an option to change the mode from AES to LRP.
+This app can work with both authentication modes, but does not have an option to change the mode from AES to LRP (but the underlying library has a function for this).

 ### Default content of file 1 (Capability Container)